sparklemotion/nokogiri/CONTRIBUTING.md

 - Whenever possible, implement the same functionality for both CRuby and JRuby.
 - Whenever possible, implement shared behavior as shared Ruby code (i.e., write as little native code as reasonable).
-- Whenever possible, write tests that are not platform-specific (which includes skipping).
+- Whenever possible, avoid writing tests that are platform-specific (but if you do, use `skip` to provide an explanation).

 Notably, despite all parsers being standards-compliant, there are behavioral inconsistencies between the parsers used in the CRuby and JRuby implementations, and Nokogiri does not and should not attempt to remove these inconsistencies.
 Instead, we surface these differences in the test suite when they are important/semantic; or we intentionally write tests to depend only on the important/semantic bits (omitting whitespace from regex matchers on results, for example).